fattjake/CGTutorial/0-For-Instructor/Lab.markdown

 ![](./3-LabImages/Lab1.png)

 Now that you have the line, make sure it’s selected.
-You can now adjust the start position and width so that it’s centered and the correct width.
-Set the x position to 30.5 and the width to 260.
-Also, set the resizing guides so that they are all squiggly.
+Set the resizing guides so that they are all zig zag - this will make them resize correctly.

 ![](./3-LabImages/Lab2.png)

 You’ll notice when you do so, it will alter the code so that it uses a percentage of the frame size rather than a fixed coordinate.

-Note: You’ll notice that Paintcode always sets the position of the elements to half points.
-A pixel coordinate is actually the boundary between pixels, so a position of 20 is between the 19th and 20th pixel.
-If you tell Core Graphics to draw in between pixels, it will draw a semi transparent line on the 19th and and 20th.
-If however, you draw on the 19.5th pixel, it will draw an opaque line on the 19th pixel.

 The next step is to give the line a color.
-You can just create a new color in the line stroke pane, but you’ll want to use this same color for all of your lines, so create the new color in the Colors box in the top left of the window by pressing the ‘+’ button.
+You could just create a new color in the line stroke pane, but you’ll want to use this same color for all of your lines, so create the new color in the Colors box in the top left of the window by pressing the ‘+’ button.

 ![](./3-LabImages/Lab3.png)

-Give the color the name ‘gridLineColor’ and set the RGB components all to .652.
+Give the color the name ‘gridLineColor’ and pick a color close to white.

+Next, select the line in the objects pane and set the stroke color by choosing gridLineColor from the dropdown list.

+![](./3-LabImages/Lab4.png)

-You can see that Paintcode has added a new line in the code section:
+You can see that Paintcode has added a new line in the code section (your values may vary slightly):

-	let gridLineColor = UIColor(red: 0.652, green: 0.652, blue: 0.651, alpha: 1.000)
+	let gridLineColor = UIColor(red: 0.919, green: 0.927, blue: 0.903, alpha: 1.000)

 Keep an eye on the code window as you make changes to the interface.
 This is a great way to learn about how to use the Core Graphics API.

-Next, drag the line from the color circle to your grid line and select ‘Stroke’.

-![](./3-LabImages/Lab4.png)
+Note, that when you create a new color (or any of these types), it will only show up in the code once it has been attached to something that is drawn in the interface.

 Now that you have one line, just copy and paste it twice (so you have three).
+Make sure to select the object first (the easiest way is to select it in the object view).
 In the upper right pane, name the top line ‘topGridLine’, the bottom one, ‘bottomGridLine’, and the middle line ‘midGridLine’.

-Using the position pane, position the top line at Y coordinate of 40.5, the middle one at 100.5, and the bottom one at 160.5.
+Drag the positions of the three lines around so they look about like this:

 ![](./3-LabImages/Lab5.png)